ZachBray/simple-binary-encoding-wiki/SBE-Tool-Maven.md

 		</dependency>
 	</dependencies>

-In your build section add the following:
+Add the following to your build section

     <build>
 		<plugins>